gduverger/multifamily-pro-forma-guide/part2-building-blocks.md

 **Definition**
 Potential income from rent (Gross Potential Rent, GPR) adjusted for vacancy and credit loss, plus other income (parking, laundry, storage, RUBS, pet fees).

-Simple: This is the income the property can really collect after normal losses like empty units or unpaid rent, plus extras like parking or laundry fees.
+In simple terms, This is the income the property can really collect after normal losses like empty units or unpaid rent, plus extras like parking or laundry fees.
 It’s like your paycheck after accounting for missed workdays.

 **Key Terms**
 - **GPR**: rent at 100% physical/economic occupancy at market (or in‑place) rents.